studiombois/csssr.com/.github/pull_request_template.md

 ## Checklist
 - [ ] PR directed in the release branch (if there is a release branch, otherwise this item can be removed)
 - [ ] Code meets requirements not only from the description of the task, but also from its comments
-- [ ] Code works right on all resolutions
+- [ ] Code works correctly on all resolutions
 - [ ] Task completed with comments for testing (if necessary, otherwise this item can be removed)
 - [ ] Dev-console of my browser has no errors